VadimPaccaud/Projectcorals/README.md

 ### Inputs and Outputs

 Inputs:
-- "*Data/Rhine_depth.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_DO_Palmrainbrücke.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_Flowrate_Rheinhalle.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_Watertemperature_Palmrainbrucke.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_windspeeds.txt*" is a semicolon-delimited file.
+- As the data used were few in number, it was quicker to write them directly to the code.
+We mention them in the code.

 Internal files:
-- "*Internal/CalculatedData.csv*" is a comma-delimited file.
+- **Internal/ecosystem_simulation_results.csv** is a comma-delimited file.
+- **Internal/CO2_terrain.csv** , 1 column and 10'000 rows file.
+- **Internal/acidite_terrain.csv**, 1 column and 10'000 rows file.
-- "*Internal/PythonParameters.txt*" is a text file.
+- **Internal/valeurs_uniques_pH_sante.csv** , is a comma-delimited file.

 Outputs:
 - "*Results*" contains several image files, each has a custom name of format: "*Dissolved_Oxygen_{Month}_{Value}_percent.png*".
 You can save them or delete them as required.